They provide a foundation to prevent misunderstandings between and among the preparers and users.

-It is to be noted however that financial statements of a company reporting in the currency of a hyperinflationary economy (an economy with a very signifcant inflation rate) must be restated, in accordance to applicable accounting standards.
+It is to be noted however that financial statements of a company reporting in the currency of a hyperinflationary economy (an economy with very high inflation rate) must be restated, in accordance with applicable accounting standards.

 Other Principles Derived from the Above Concepts